-Strapped on around your helmet, mountain bike goggles fit snuggly against the face using foam padding with no chance of shaking loose no matter the rock garden.
+Securely fitted around your helmet, the best mountain bike goggles fit snuggly against the face using foam padding with no chance of shaking loose, no matter how rough the rock garden.
 The trade-off for the added protection is goggles are quite a bit warmer than the best mountain bike sunglasses and aren't something you'll want to wear if you have a massive day of climbing ahead.

-Leatt claims when you look through the Velocity 6.5's double-pane antifog lens, you have an unobstructed 170-degree field of view.
-The brand also says the injection-molded lenses are literally bulletproof, meeting the US Military Ballistic Impact Standard, while the double lens keeps mist at bay.
+Leatt claims when you look through the Velocity 6.5's double-pane anti-fog lens, you have an unobstructed 170-degree field of view.
+The brand also says the injection-molded lenses are literally bulletproof, meeting the US Military Ballistic Impact Standard, while the double lens and anti-fog coating keeps condensation at bay.

 The lenses themselves are tear-off and roll-off ready, and the pop-in-pop-out lens swaps are painless, but make sure you have a clean goggle bag ready because there will be fingerprints.
 Leatt also includes a removable nose guard for added protection.